Animal Exploration with Jarod Miller

-Animal Exploration with Jarod Miller is an American documentary television series about a personal tour guide to the world of animals.
-The series is hosted by Jarod Miller, and was broadcast from September 24, 2007 to June 9, 2010.
+Animal Exploration with Jarod Miller is an American documentary television series hosted by Jarod Miller, and was broadcast from September 24, 2007, to June 9, 2010.

 Reruns of the show aired on Qubo from July 3, 2010 to December 28, 2014.

 Plot

 Each episode follows Miller with a close-up of featured animals in local zoos, and aquariums across the United States and interviews with the staff members of the zoo or aquarium.